 Simple garden stir fries are a staple in our summer kitchen.
 If the peppers are producing, I have an extra colorful bowl!
 When we are swimming in zucchini and squash, they get added, too!
 For this stir fry, experiment with any fresh produce that is on hand.
 This time I used bell peppers, onion and a sweet potato.

-The cast iron skillet gets preheated over medium high heat and then I toss in the vegetables and chickpeas and sauté.
-Drizzled olive oil helps keep everything from sticking and then it gets seasoned to taste with salt and pepper.
+My secret tip for getting good results with a cast iron skillet is to thoroughly preheat it before adding food.
+Once it is hot, I toss in the vegetables and chickpeas and sauté.
+I will drizzle with a little olive oil if needed and then season to taste with salt and pepper.
 While the vegetables are cooking, I mix the tahini with the lemon juice.
-As the vegetables begin to soften and brown, I add the cooked rice.
-The rice can be drizzled with the tahinin sauce for extra YUM!
+As the vegetables begin to soften and brown, I add the cooked rice and add tahini.

 Wild-Caught Bass with Tahini & Chickpea Rice